stootoon/crick-osn-decoding-release/README.md

 4. Move this folder into the **installation root**.
 It should now sit at the same level as the `README.md` file.
 You should now be able to run the Jupyter notebook `make_figures.ipynb` to produce the figures in the paper.
 ## Data
-The data folder contains
+The data folder contains:
-1. `data.p`: A Numpy pickle file containing the calcium responses of the 145 glomeruli that were decoded;
+### `data.p`: A Numpy pickle file containing the calcium responses of the 145 glomeruli.
    - This file is used internally by the other scripts to assemble data for classification.
    - The data can be accessed directly as a dictionary at Python prompt using:
 	 ```python